DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 2. Link de Pagamento API returns a payment link URL and a link ID;
 3. The merchant shares the payment link with the shopper;
 4. The shopper makes the payment;
-5. Cielo (as the acquirer) authorizes the payment and sends confirmation to Super Link;
+5. Cielo (as the acquirer) authorizes the payment and sends confirmation to Link de Pagamento;
 6. The Link de Pagamento API sends a transaction completion notification or status change notification to the store.
 If desired, the merchant can develop a process for sending a confirmation email to the shopper (not available through the Link de Pagamento API).

 ## Payment methods and brands